-In Thailand and other Southeast-Asian countries, sticky rice is normally steamed, and because of this, few people here in the West shy away from making it.
+In Thailand and other Southeast-Asian countries, sticky rice is normally steamed, and because of this, some people here in the West shy away from making it.
 But did you know you can also make sticky rice in your rice cooker with delicious results?
 Cooking sticky rice in your rice cooker cuts down on all the steps involved, and is so quick and easy to do, you'll find yourself enjoying sticky rice more often.

 - 2 cups Thai sweet rice (also called "sticky" or "glutinous" rice)